-Metro is responsible for managing the Portland metropolitan region's urban growth boundary and is required by state law to have a 20-year supply of land for future residential development inside the boundary.
+Metro is responsible for managing the Portland metropolitan area 's urban growth boundary and is required by state law to have a 20-year supply of land for future residential development inside the boundary.
 Every five years, the Metro Council is required to conduct a review of the land supply and, if necessary, expand the boundary to meet that requirement.
+This is called the urban growth management process.
 When undertaking this review, Metro also considers needs for future jobs in the region during this same 20-year period.
+The current urban growth boundary encompasses approximately 400 square miles.
+As of 2012, about 1.5 million people lived within the urban growth boundary.

 The Columbia Region Association of Governments, Metro's predecessor, engaged in a complete planning process and proposed an urban growth boundary for the region in 1977.
 When Metro was created by voters in 1979, it inherited the boundary planning effort.
 A year later, the Land Conservation and Development Commission approved the boundary as consistent with statewide planning goals.

 The location of the Metro urban growth boundary involved more than simply drawing a line on a map.
-The plans and growth projections of Washington, Multnomah and Clackamas counties, along with 24 cities and more than 60 special service districts had to be accommodated.
-The current urban growth boundary encompasses approximately 400 square miles (about 257,645 acres).
-As of 2010, about 1.4 million people lived within the urban growth boundary.
+The plans and growth projections of Washington, Multnomah and Clackamas counties, along with 25 cities and more than 60 special service districts had to be accommodated.
 The initial urban growth boundary was based on a projection of the need for urban land as well as the land development plans of individual property owners.